mikependon/RepoDB.NET/pages/releases/core.md

 - Added: A class named `AsyncResultExtractor` to control the extraction of the result in the caller side for all `Async` methods of the ``BaseRepository`/DbRepository`.
 - Added: A class named `QueryMultipleRequest` to handle the request when calling the `QueryMultiple` operation.
-- Added: A class named `CommandArrayParameter` to hold the array parameters for Raw SQL Statements.
+- Added: A class named `CommandArrayParameter` to hold the array parameters for Raw SQL statements.
 - Added: A method named `Reset` for both `QueryField` and `QueryGroup` objects  allow the user to reinstate the instance of that object.
 - Added: An operation named [BulkInsert](/operation/bulkinsert) at  `DbRepository` with `DbDataReader` as the parameter.
 - Added: An argument named `hints` for both the `BatchQuery` and `Count` operation.